marlinmm/BanDiTS/README.md

 In case you have git installed you can install the package as follows:

     pip install git+https://github.com/marlinmm/BanDiTS.git

+If not and you have trouble to find a way, please [open an issue](https://github.com/marlinmm/BanDiTS/issues).

 # _WORK IN PROGRESS_